 Pros: Baby will sleep easy as 231 luxury pocketed coil springs provide an even, firm, and supportive surface.
 You can flip this mattress and let your toddler enjoy the other side, which includes an extra layer of foam for added cushioning.
-This mattress measures 52 x 27.5 x 6.
+This mattress measures 52 x 27.5 inches.
 It’s six inches thick.

 Cons: Several parents noted that the seams ripped over time.

 Kolcraft's Pure Sleep Therapeutic mattress has 150 steel coils that provides lots of firm support to sleeping babies.